 Atlanta Photography Schools

-- Georgia State University is less than a mile from downtown Atlanta and offers bachelor's and master's degrees in photography.
+- Georgia State University is located directly in downtown Atlanta and offers bachelor's and master's degrees in photography.

 - Located roughly two miles from the city's center, the private Clark Atlanta University has a bachelor's degree program in art that allows students to complete a photography concentration.

-- Emory University, situated around six miles from Atlanta's downtown area, offers a bachelor's degree in visual arts and art history.
-Students can complete a concentration in photography as part of the program.
+- Emory University, situated around five miles from Atlanta's downtown area, offers a bachelor's degree in media studies that allows students to pursue photography coursework.

 Find schools that offer these popular programs

 - Cinematography and Film Production

 Get to know more about the featured universities by reviewing the table below.
 It has info on tuition rates, acceptance figures, student enrollment and much more to assist you in your education research.

 |Total Enrollment (2017)||32,816*||3,992*||14,263*|